Powering Sub Micro-Second Latency Networking

 For data centers, Onload™ application acceleration software can dramatically accelerate and scale network-intensive workloads such as in-memory databases, software load balancers, and web servers.

-In electronic trading environments, Onload software’s kernel bypass application acceleration enables amazing small packet performance with outstanding hardware latency.
+In electronic trading environments, Onload software’s kernel bypass application acceleration enables amazing small packet performance when coupled with outstanding hardware based low latency with X4 Series

 AMD Solarflare™ Enterprise Service and Support